 Out of these 15 Looks I choose to make the second to last look, the green jacket (but switched up the front opening to a split placket), and the 5th look (to wear under the jacket).

 I used rope and zigzagged it together at certain points to make it form a sort of squiggly net, with loops at the front to put laces through.
-I got the original shoes from asos (the dark ones in the first image) and covered it in a sparkly, stretchy fabric.
+I got the base shoes from asos (the dark ones in the first image below) and covered them in a sparkly, stretchy fabric.
 To do this I used painters tape (the pink stuff in the second image) to cover the area of the shoe I needed to cover, made a pattern from that, used a hairdryer to warm up the sole and slowly remove it from the shoe using a screwdriver, glued the fabric onto the shoe around the edges, stretching and folding it over, and then glued the sole back on.

 I used a leather sewing machine to attach the first two rows of rope to the shoe, because it needed to be attached really well.
 Then for the first few rope ornaments around the edge of the shoe, I sewed by hand, and once I got far enough to somehow lay the rope under the zig zag machine, that's what I used to sew the ropes together in certain places.
 I always held the shoes together to copy the ornaments, so they'd be as symmetrical as possible.
-Below my mother is modelling them:
+Here my mother is modelling them:

 Starting with a pant sloper and the pattern for the white blouse I had made earlier in the semester (see above under "design process"), I flat drafted the first versions of the garments and corrected the fit as needed.

 At the shaped bust seam of the blouse, I extended the upper bodice down in a drip shape, and extended the lower bodice up to match it.
 The two pattern pieces curve differently at the bust line points (the starting line of the "drips") where they meet the original bust seam, thus maintaining the fitted shape of the original seam.